 Brown Smith Wallace has helped clients that have multiple roofs, HVAC units or elevators on their books identify and quantify the amount to be written off.

 By writing off their old assets, even if almost completely depreciated, taxpayers also can avoid depreciation recapture on selling these assets.
 Depreciation recapture is taxed at higher tax rates than the more favorable long-term capital gain rates.
 If you are contemplating selling your building soon, you might find these permanent tax savings particularly attractive.

 Leveraging some permanent tax savings on asset removals

 Because partial asset dispositions are allowed, you can now expense demolition costs or costs to remove the old assets to make room for new construction in some cases.
 You can capture these as catch-up deductions, including demolition costs incurred several years ago.

 Weighing tax savings vs. the burden of repair regs compliance

 Tax savings win that battle.
 You must prepare additional tax forms to change your method of accounting to take advantage of the catch-up adjustments, but the savings can greatly outweigh these compliance burdens.
 It is also important to note if you have more than $10 million in revenue or $10 million in assets, you are required to file the forms even if there is no catch-up opportunity.
 Time is running out for real estate owners to capitalize on these tax benefits.

 Click to watch our recent repair regs episode in the Brown Boarding Business Video Series to learn more.

-Schedule a meeting with Rob Haggerty to discuss how to amend and refile your 2014 tax return to reap these benefits.
+Fill out the adjacent form to schedule a meeting with Rob Haggerty to discuss how to amend and refile your 2014 tax return to reap these benefits.